-For those organizations that have hosted Fellows in years past, information about the student’s internship is posted online (see links at right).
+For those organizations that have hosted Fellows in years past, information about the student’s internship is posted online (see "Student Fellow Profiles" at right).
 Make sure your proposed internship site relates to the mission and guiding principles of the International Center for Ethics, Justice and Public Life.

-Explore reflections from every Sorensen Fellow who traveled to Africa for their internship.
+Explore reflections from Sorensen Fellows who traveled to Africa for their internship.

 Contact Inc.: Brisbane